johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 ### Scouts Guild

 The Scouts Guild is spread across known space, independent of any planet-bound polities.
-Members of the Scout\'s guild are Pilots who have been sponsored by an existing member, and who pay an annual membership fee.
+Members of the Scouts guild are Pilots who have been sponsored by an existing member, and who pay an annual membership fee.
 The membership fees are nominal, but spread out over known space, they add up.
 They also re-sell the slipstream strait parameters to